OctopusDeploy/docs/docs/packaging-applications/build-servers/jenkins.md

  - Commits: Details of the source commits related to the build.
  - Issues: Issue references parsed from the commit messages.

- It is a way to capture all related details and create clear traceability between build and deployment.
+This allows you to capture all related details and create clear traceability between build and deployment.

 ![](images/jenkins/push-build-information.png)

-As an example here is what build information looks like attached with a release:
+As an example here is what build information looks like when attached to a release:

 ![Build information on release page](images/build-information-release.png)